How to Make Christmas Tree Popcorn Garland & Popcorn Balls

 Things you will need: Popcorn kernals to pop; strong white thread; needle.

 Gather up your bowls of popcorn and begin.
 String a lot of the flower-like popped kernels with a large needle and strong thread.
 When finished, loop the strands of popcorn garland from branch to branch, and the snowy white ropes will lighten up the dark green Christmas tree beautifully (Fig. 20).

 Things you will need: Popcorn kernals to pop, sugar and molasses.

-Then boil one-quarter of a cupful of molasses with a little sugar until it hardens in the water, remove from the fire before it turns brittle and pour it over two quarts of corn.
-Mix well and make into balls about the size of lemons, suspend the sweet, white ornaments from the twigs, and use the remaining corn for a different decoration.
+For the Christmas tree popcorn balls, boil one-quarter of a cup of molasses with a little sugar until it hardens in the water.
+Remove from the burner before it turns brittle and pour it over two quarts of popcorn.
+Mix well and make into balls about the size of lemons.
+Suspend the sweet white ornaments from the Christmas tree branches, and use the remaining corn for a different decoration.

-FROM: "CHRISTMAS TREE DECORATIONS, Good to Eat & Good to Look Upon".
+[FROM: "CHRISTMAS TREE DECORATIONS, Good to Eat & Good to Look Upon".
 The Delineator, Dec.
-1901.
+1901]